 ALL PROGRAM PARTICIPANTS will receive education and experiences in traditional Hawaiian arts, history, and local landmarks.
 The beauty of the Hawaiian culture and ‘Āina are essential to the experience of our Festival.

 For your recorded audition, you must submit the following:

-- Two contrasting musical selections of your choosing, at least one selection must be in English.
+- Two contrasting music selections of your choice, at least one selection must be in English.

 - If you are wishing to be considered for a specific role in either production, please feel free to include that character’s aria or song in your submission.

-- If you are wishing to be considered for a role in The Magic Flute, please be sure one of your two selections is in German.
-The Magic Flute will be performed in German with English dialogue.
+- If you are wishing to be considered for a role in L’incoronazione di Poppea, please be sure one of your two selections is in Italian (Baroque, preferred).

 - A one minute monologue.

 The total cost is $5,550 USD, which includes tuition ($2,950), housing ($1,550), and meals ($1,050).